Jobs in sport and exercise science – 9 to consider

 #9 Workplace assessor

-If you undertake postgrad studies in clinical exercise physiology, you can open up a path to working with organisations to improve their occupational health and safety – keeping staff safe and preventing injuries on the job.
-You’ll also work with members of staff who have an injury or a medical condition to devise suitable ways to help them perform in their role.
-Plus, you could devise conditioning programs to maximise staff wellbeing.
+If you undertake postgraduate studies in clinical exercise physiology, you can open up a path to working with organisations to improve their occupational health and safety – keeping staff safe and preventing injuries on the job.
+You’ll also work with staff members who have an injury or medical condition to devise suitable ways to help them perform their role.
+Additionally, you can develop conditioning programs to maximise staff wellbeing.

 Need more career ideas?
 You got it!

-- Policy adviser – have an affect on initiatives around health and wellbeing.
+• Policy adviser – have an effect on initiatives around health and wellbeing.

-- Physiological assessor – identify and address issues with sleep, cardiac and repository conditions.
+• Physiological assessor – identify and address issues with sleep, cardiac and respiratory conditions.

-- Disability and lifestyle coordinator – assist people to achieve independence and quality of life.
+• Disability and lifestyle coordinator – assist individuals in achieving independence and enhancing their quality of life.

 Jobs in sport and exercise – kick off your career

-At Charles Sturt, we have a suite of courses to help you secure one of the jobs in sport and exercise that really gets your blood pumping.
+At Charles Sturt, we have a suite of courses to help you secure one of the jobs in sport and exercise that gets your blood pumping.
 At the start of your career?
 Join the Undergraduate Certificate in Exercise Studies to get all your foundational knowledge.
-Tackle a full degree with the Bachelor of Exercise and Sport Science professionally accredited by Exercise and Sports Science Australia (ESSA).
+Tackle a full degree with the Bachelor of Exercise and Sport Science, which is professionally accredited by Exercise and Sports Science Australia (ESSA).
 Or become an accredited exercise physiologist with the Master of Clinical Exercise Physiology.

 And who knows, perhaps you’ll be there in Brisbane helping our Olympians and Paralympians go for gold.
 Go the Tillies!